mulrich2021/pacmanexercise/README.md

-# pacmanexercise
+# Pacman Exercise
+## Using JavaScript to animate an image

-create pacman animation bounded by the window of the browser. when it hits the edges of browser, it changes direction.
+Create pacman animation bounded by the window of the browser.
+When it hits the edges of browser, it changes direction.